filipesf/filipesf.github.io/source/_process/03-build.md

 ---

-Every time I am about to build something, after all the notes taken and analised, I like to choose everthing I think is necessary to bringht the project in to reality.
+Every time I am about to build something, after all the notes taken and analysed, I like to choose everything I think is necessary to bringht the project in to reality.
 That said, I keep a couple of mothods, mental models, tools and technologies in my arsenal to help me and my team to make it all happen.

 - **Design:** Sketch, Zeplin, InVision, Adobe Xd, Illustrator, Photoshop.
 - **Development:** Git, Vim, Sublime, Webpack, Gulp, MacOS.